gitdev722/uniacco-assignment/README.md

 ### How to run this project locally -

+1. First clone the repo and run ```npm i``` to install all the dependencies.

-1. First, run the development server:
+2. First, run the development server:

 ```bash
 npm run dev